about

 Typically, there are two ways to apply:

 Yes.
 All SMEs are required to sign a confidentiality/non-disclosure agreement.
 This document protects the integrity of NICET's certification exam and the certification program as a whole.
-In summary, the agreement states that volunteers will not disclose any exam content to anyone, unless authorized by NICET.
+In summary, the agreement states that SMEs will not disclose any exam content to anyone, unless authorized by NICET.

 Will I be able to conduct training for colleagues and other industry members while I am an SME?

 NICET does not wish to discourage individuals who may be mentoring others in the industry from volunteering.
-However, to ensure the security of its exams, NICET must confirm that SME applicants' training activities do not create a conflict of interest with participation in test development activities.
+However, to ensure the security of exams, NICET must confirm that SME applicants' training activities do not create a conflict of interest with participation in test development activities.

 If you are unsure about whether your training/mentorship activities pose a conflict of interest, simply contact NICET at tech@nicet.org.